Speak, Memory –

 Homer’s Invocation of the Muse Translation by Stanley Lombardo

 Robert Huttinger is a journalist, screenwriter, director, illustrator, photographer, film and multimedia producer, with over 20 years of professional experience.
-He divides his time between Vienna, Cologne, Toronto, Vancouver, Los Angeles, New York, London and Rome with many more places still to come.
+He divides his time between Vienna, Cologne, Paris, London, New York, Toronto, Vancouver, Los Angeles and Rome.

 Previous pageNext page